How can ikigai be beneficial to the life of an expat?

 Experiencing Kamiya’s ikigai needs

-Karly shares, one of the ikigai needs that expats experience is change and growth; it is something that naturally comes with moving to a different country; living in a different environment forces people to come out of their comfort zones, thus, offering more experiences for change and growth.
-In addition to that, Chloe thinks that the need for freedom is also something that expats experience; living abroad gives people the freedom to create the life they want, and there is a sense of independence – that you are in control of your life.
+One of the ikigai needs that expats experience is change and growth; it is something that naturally comes with moving to a different country.
+Living in a different environment forces people to come out of their comfort zones, thus, offering more experiences for change and growth.
+In addition to that, the need for freedom is also something that expats experience; living abroad gives people the freedom to create the life they want, and there is a sense of independence – that you are in control of your life.

 Vibrant Ikigai Coaching